-- 1. $\Box$ Full SSNs are not maintained in the system or by the project. - 2. ⊠ Full SSNs are maintained in the system or by the project and the following approved Fiscal Service uses of SSNs apply: - a) $\Box$ security background investigations; - b) $\Box$ interfaces with external entities that require the SSN; - c) $\Box$ a legal/statutory basis (e.g. where collection is expressly required by statute); - d) $\Box$ when there is no reasonable, alternative means for meeting business requirements; - e) $\Box$ statistical and other research purposes; - f) $\Box$ delivery of government benefits, privileges, and services; - g) $\Box$ for law enforcement and intelligence purposes; - h) $\Box$ aging systems with technological limitations combined with funding limitations render impracticable system modifications or replacements to add privacy risk reduction tools (partial/truncated/redacted or masked SSNs); and - i) $\square$ as a unique identifier for identity verification purposes. - 3. ⊠ Full SSNs are maintained in the system or by the project and the following controls are put in place to reduce the risk that the SSN will be seen or used by someone who does not have a need to use the SSN in order to perform their official duties (check ALL that apply):
+- 1. \Box Full SSNs are not maintained in the system or by the project. - 2. ⊠ Full SSNs are maintained in the system or by the project and the following approved Fiscal Service uses of SSNs apply: - a) \Box security background investigations. - b) \boxtimes interfaces with external entities that require the SSN.

-- b) □ Within the system, an alternative number (e.g., an Employee ID) is displayed to all system users who do not require the SSN to perform their official duties.
+- c) \boxtimes a legal/statutory basis (e.g., where collection is expressly required by statute). - d) \Box when there is no reasonable, alternative means for meeting business requirements. - e) \Box statistical and other research purposes. - f) \boxtimes delivery of government benefits, privileges, and services. - g) \Box for law enforcement and intelligence purposes. - h) ⊠ aging systems with technological limitations combined with funding limitations render impracticable system modifications or replacements to add privacy risk reduction tools (partial/truncated/redacted or masked SSNs); and - i) \Box as a unique identifier for identity verification purposes. - 3. ⊠ Full SSNs are maintained in the system or by the project and the following controls are put in place to reduce the risk that the SSN will be seen or used by someone who does not have a need to use the SSN in order to perform their official duties (check ALL that apply): - a) The entire SSN data field is capable of suppression (i.e., being turned off) and the data field is suppressed when the SSN is not required for particular system users to perform their official duties. - b) □ Within the system, an alternative number (e.g., an Employee ID) is displayed to all system users who do not require the SSN to perform their official duties.
 The SSN is only linked to the alternative number within the system and when reporting outside the system (to an agency that requires the full SSN).
 The SSN is not visible to system users (other than administrators).

-- d) ⊠ Full or truncated SSNs are only downloaded to spreadsheets or other documents for sharing within the Bureau or agency when disclosed to staff whose official duties require access to the full or truncated SSNs for the particular individuals to whom they pertain.
-No SSNs (full or truncated) are included in spreadsheets or documents unless required by each recipient to whom it is disclosed in order to perform their official duties (e.g., all recipients have a need to see the SSN for each employee in the spreadsheet).
+- d) □ Full or truncated SSNs are only downloaded to spreadsheets or other documents for sharing within the Bureau or agency when disclosed to staff whose official duties require access to the full or truncated SSNs for the particular individuals to whom they pertain.
+No SSNs (full or truncated) are included in spreadsheets or documents unless required by each recipient to whom it is disclosed in order to perform their official duties (e.g., all recipients have a need to see the SSN for each employee in the spreadsheet). - e) 🖾 Other: Data storage unit maintaining the data and related PII is encrypted.
+In addition, access to data is managed through Top Secret and restricts all access per PPS defined roles and responsibilities both for internal and external users